 I began teaching full-time in 2014 and immediately realized that my traditional lecture was missing something special.
 As a graduate student, I often found myself referencing video clips in the classroom and even bringing them up on YouTube for my students.

 It was clunky and disorganized at first and I realized that needed to change (and fast).
 I started clipping pieces off YouTube or DVDs and embedding them in my PowerPoint slides for a more seamless transition between information and videos.
 I often follow-up most videos with a couple of clicker questions to make sure that my students are understanding the concepts from the videos.

 Since 2014, I’ve worked with some amazing co-authors to help make resources more readily available.
-I’ve helped other educators create websites associated with hit shows like The Big Bang Theory, you’ll probably enjoy Bazinganomics, which was a collaboration with some great co-authors.
-I’ve also spent time collaborating on sites for Parks and Rec and Modern Family.
+I’ve helped other educators create websites associated with hit shows like The Big Bang Theory, Parks & Recreation, Modern Family, Breaking Bad, and Superstore.
 There are also other great resources if you like Seinfeld, The Office, Shark Tank, or Broadway shows.